-There are a few clear signs that indicate if a pressure tank has gone bad.
-If you notice one or more of these in your home, it might be a good time to get your pressure tank checked out:
+There are a few clear signs that indicates if a pressure tank has stopped working properly.
+If you notice one or more of these signs, it might be a good time to get your pressure tank checked out:

 - High fluctuation of water pressure from different water sources in your house